DATA SHEET

 Before proceeding, please ensure you have an MQTT broker to communicate and test with.

-EMQX Cloud Serverless is a fully managed MQTT broker in the cloud that is quick to set up and ideal for small-scale IoT tests.
+EMQX Serverless is a fully managed MQTT broker in the cloud that is quick to set up and ideal for small-scale IoT tests.
 It offers 1 million free monthly session minutes, perfect for maintaining a modest number of devices.

 EMQX Cloud